<?xml version="1.0" encoding="UTF-8"?>

 &lt;/p&gt;&lt;p&gt;

-Tim, Laura, Adam, Lucile and Henry.&lt;/p&gt;&lt;div class="blogger-post-footer"&gt;&lt;img width='1' height='1' src='https://blogger.googleusercontent.com/tracker/2426570579000064455-5377594660731065870?l=tim.dierks.org' alt='' /&gt;&lt;/div&gt;&lt;img src="http://feeds.feedburner.com/~r/TimDierks/~4/cLFqmMYW_ZM" height="1" width="1"/&gt;</description><link>http://feeds.dierks.org/~r/TimDierks/~3/cLFqmMYW_ZM/help-for-ethiopian-orphans.html</link><author>noreply@blogger.com (Tim Dierks)</author><thr:total>0</thr:total><feedburner:origLink>http://tim.dierks.org/2009/12/help-for-ethiopian-orphans.html</feedburner:origLink></item><item><guid isPermaLink="false">tag:blogger.com,1999:blog-2426570579000064455.post-97004080450278834</guid><pubDate>Thu, 10 Jul 2008 00:08:00 +0000</pubDate><atom:updated>2008-07-09T20:19:01.843-05:00</atom:updated><title>Missing the point</title><description>&lt;a href="http://infinitesecond.blogspot.com/"&gt;Benjamin Black&lt;/a&gt; has a service called &lt;a href="http://tlsreport.layer8.net/"&gt;the tls report&lt;/a&gt; that grades web sites based on the quality of their SSL configuration: points are taken off for SSL 2 support, support for shorter keys, etc.
+Tim, Laura, Adam, Lucile and Henry.&lt;/p&gt;</description><link>http://tim.dierks.org/2009/12/help-for-ethiopian-orphans.html</link><author>noreply@blogger.com (Tim Dierks)</author><thr:total>0</thr:total></item><item><guid isPermaLink="false">tag:blogger.com,1999:blog-2426570579000064455.post-97004080450278834</guid><pubDate>Thu, 10 Jul 2008 00:08:00 +0000</pubDate><atom:updated>2008-07-09T20:19:01.843-05:00</atom:updated><title>Missing the point</title><description>&lt;a href=&quot;http://infinitesecond.blogspot.com/&quot;&gt;Benjamin Black&lt;/a&gt; has a service called &lt;a href=&quot;http://tlsreport.layer8.net/&quot;&gt;the tls report&lt;/a&gt; that grades web sites based on the quality of their SSL configuration: points are taken off for SSL 2 support, support for shorter keys, etc.

 While I respect the effort and I value the concern for better security, this is just silly.
-Extending cryptographic key length is the least valuable thing any site can do to improve the security of people's data. &lt;a href="http://homes.cerias.purdue.edu/~spaf/"&gt;Gene Spafford&lt;/a&gt; got it right when he said:&lt;blockquote&gt;Using encryption on the Internet is the equivalent of arranging an armored car to deliver credit card information from someone living in a cardboard box to someone living on a park bench.&lt;/blockquote&gt;Worrying about whether the keys are 40-bit, 56-bit, 128-bit, or larger is the equivalent of worrying about whether the armored car guards are carrying revolvers or machine guns: it entirely misses the point.
+Extending cryptographic key length is the least valuable thing any site can do to improve the security of people&#39;s data. &lt;a href=&quot;http://homes.cerias.purdue.edu/~spaf/&quot;&gt;Gene Spafford&lt;/a&gt; got it right when he said:&lt;blockquote&gt;Using encryption on the Internet is the equivalent of arranging an armored car to deliver credit card information from someone living in a cardboard box to someone living on a park bench.&lt;/blockquote&gt;Worrying about whether the keys are 40-bit, 56-bit, 128-bit, or larger is the equivalent of worrying about whether the armored car guards are carrying revolvers or machine guns: it entirely misses the point.

-I'm not aware of a single case, ever, where an attacker stole data from a commercial site by cracking an SSL key of any length.
-Note also that SSL/TLS has mechanisms to prevent an attacker from forcing you to negotiate a lower grade of security than you ask for, so if you turn off 40 bit ciphers in your browser, an attacker cannot force a downgrade (other than by cracking the server's private key), so a site that supports 40-bit keys does you no harm at all.
+I&#39;m not aware of a single case, ever, where an attacker stole data from a commercial site by cracking an SSL key of any length.
+Note also that SSL/TLS has mechanisms to prevent an attacker from forcing you to negotiate a lower grade of security than you ask for, so if you turn off 40 bit ciphers in your browser, an attacker cannot force a downgrade (other than by cracking the server&#39;s private key), so a site that supports 40-bit keys does you no harm at all.
 As such, in addition to measuring something not particularly relevant to security, these grades are irrelevant to the security of users paranoid and well-informed enough to know about them and care.

-If you're concerned about the security of your data, you should be concerned with how a site handles your account password and your data at rest.
-Of course, this is harder to observe than SSL settings, so Mr. Black appears to fall into a trap that catches a lot of the security community: thinking about problems that are easier to see and measure, even if they're not the truly significant security problems.&lt;div class="blogger-post-footer"&gt;&lt;img width='1' height='1' src='https://blogger.googleusercontent.com/tracker/2426570579000064455-97004080450278834?l=tim.dierks.org' alt='' /&gt;&lt;/div&gt;&lt;img src="http://feeds.feedburner.com/~r/TimDierks/~4/LSdWTxeZ7qY" height="1" width="1"/&gt;</description><link>http://feeds.dierks.org/~r/TimDierks/~3/LSdWTxeZ7qY/missing-point.html</link><author>noreply@blogger.com (Tim Dierks)</author><thr:total>0</thr:total><feedburner:origLink>http://tim.dierks.org/2008/07/missing-point.html</feedburner:origLink></item><item><guid isPermaLink="false">tag:blogger.com,1999:blog-2426570579000064455.post-8419293101674227966</guid><pubDate>Wed, 11 Jul 2007 18:52:00 +0000</pubDate><atom:updated>2007-07-12T13:30:17.836-05:00</atom:updated><title>More Important than Excellence</title><description>&lt;p&gt;What's the most important skill in playing poker, if you're looking to make the most money?&lt;/p&gt;
+If you&#39;re concerned about the security of your data, you should be concerned with how a site handles your account password and your data at rest.
+Of course, this is harder to observe than SSL settings, so Mr. Black appears to fall into a trap that catches a lot of the security community: thinking about problems that are easier to see and measure, even if they&#39;re not the truly significant security problems.</description><link>http://tim.dierks.org/2008/07/missing-point.html</link><author>noreply@blogger.com (Tim Dierks)</author><thr:total>0</thr:total></item><item><guid isPermaLink="false">tag:blogger.com,1999:blog-2426570579000064455.post-8419293101674227966</guid><pubDate>Wed, 11 Jul 2007 18:52:00 +0000</pubDate><atom:updated>2007-07-12T13:30:17.836-05:00</atom:updated><title>More Important than Excellence</title><description>&lt;p&gt;What&#39;s the most important skill in playing poker, if you&#39;re looking to make the most money?&lt;/p&gt;

-&lt;p&gt;When I ask other poker players this, I get answers like "bluffing", "reading other players" or "knowing the probabilities".&lt;/p&gt;
+&lt;p&gt;When I ask other poker players this, I get answers like &quot;bluffing&quot;, &quot;reading other players&quot; or &quot;knowing the probabilities&quot;.&lt;/p&gt;

-&lt;p&gt;They're all wrong.
+&lt;p&gt;They&#39;re all wrong.
 The most important skill is table selection—choosing what game to play and who to play against.
-You could be the 20th best poker player in the world, but if you spend all your time playing against the top ten players, you're going to lose money.
-Similarly, you can be a mediocre player and still be rolling in dough if you find and play against players you can beat.
-"Better" and "worse" isn't the only measure.
+You could be the 20th best poker player in the world, but if you spend all your time playing against the top ten players, you&#39;re going to lose money.
+Similarly, you can be a mediocre player and still be rolling in dough if you find and play against players you can beat. &quot;Better&quot; and &quot;worse&quot; isn&#39;t the only measure.
 Some people play well against certain styles of play (for example, you might play well in a game where your opponents bet and raise a lot, but not have the skills to adjust to players who play tighter).
 The most important thing you can do is put yourself into a situation that optimizes your chances for success.
 Only after does it become important to execute well.
 Only then do the skills of the game of poker come into play.&lt;/p&gt;

-&lt;p&gt;This isn't just a lesson for poker; it's also true in business.
-One of the tenets of venture capital is that &lt;a href="http://blog.pmarca.com/2007/06/the-pmarca-gu-2.html" title="The Pmarca Guide to Startups, part 4: The only thing that matters"&gt;it's better to have a bad company in a good market than a good company in a bad market&lt;/a&gt;.
-I know that while I think I'm an excellent software engineer, I've made more money by being in the right place at the right time than I have solely through engineering skill.
+&lt;p&gt;This isn&#39;t just a lesson for poker; it&#39;s also true in business.
+One of the tenets of venture capital is that &lt;a href=&quot;http://blog.pmarca.com/2007/06/the-pmarca-gu-2.html&quot; title=&quot;The Pmarca Guide to Startups, part 4: The only thing that matters&quot;&gt;it&#39;s better to have a bad company in a good market than a good company in a bad market&lt;/a&gt;.
+I know that while I think I&#39;m an excellent software engineer, I&#39;ve made more money by being in the right place at the right time than I have solely through engineering skill.
 (Of course, an excellent track record of success has given me the opportunity to be in the right place at the right time.)&lt;/p&gt;

-&lt;p&gt;I think this is also a valuable reminder that it's frequently not obvious what the rules that govern success are.
-For example, you might invest in a company because you think their product is &lt;a href="http://www.tivo.com/" title="Tivo"&gt;insanely great&lt;/a&gt;, but it turns out that the important skill they needed to be successful was actually business development, not creating great products. &lt;a href="http://finance.yahoo.com/charts#chart2:symbol=tivo;range=my;charttype=line;crosshair=on;logscale=on;source=undefined" title="TIVO stock performance, 1999-present"&gt;Sigh.&lt;/a&gt;&lt;/p&gt;&lt;div class="blogger-post-footer"&gt;&lt;img width='1' height='1' src='https://blogger.googleusercontent.com/tracker/2426570579000064455-8419293101674227966?l=tim.dierks.org' alt='' /&gt;&lt;/div&gt;&lt;img src="http://feeds.feedburner.com/~r/TimDierks/~4/gQrWSAWfj6o" height="1" width="1"/&gt;</description><link>http://feeds.dierks.org/~r/TimDierks/~3/gQrWSAWfj6o/more-important-than-excellence.html</link><author>noreply@blogger.com (Tim Dierks)</author><thr:total>0</thr:total><feedburner:origLink>http://tim.dierks.org/2007/07/more-important-than-excellence.html</feedburner:origLink></item><item><guid isPermaLink="false">tag:blogger.com,1999:blog-2426570579000064455.post-9177519835816502197</guid><pubDate>Thu, 15 Mar 2007 03:14:00 +0000</pubDate><atom:updated>2007-03-14T22:39:11.104-05:00</atom:updated><title>A Secure In-Browser JavaScript Password Generator</title><description>&lt;script src="http://dierks.org/js/useful.js" type="text/javascript" language="javascript"&gt;&lt;/script&gt;
+&lt;p&gt;I think this is also a valuable reminder that it&#39;s frequently not obvious what the rules that govern success are.
+For example, you might invest in a company because you think their product is &lt;a href=&quot;http://www.tivo.com/&quot; title=&quot;Tivo&quot;&gt;insanely great&lt;/a&gt;, but it turns out that the important skill they needed to be successful was actually business development, not creating great products. &lt;a href=&quot;http://finance.yahoo.com/charts#chart2:symbol=tivo;range=my;charttype=line;crosshair=on;logscale=on;source=undefined&quot; title=&quot;TIVO stock performance, 1999-present&quot;&gt;Sigh.&lt;/a&gt;&lt;/p&gt;</description><link>http://tim.dierks.org/2007/07/more-important-than-excellence.html</link><author>noreply@blogger.com (Tim Dierks)</author><thr:total>0</thr:total></item><item><guid isPermaLink="false">tag:blogger.com,1999:blog-2426570579000064455.post-9177519835816502197</guid><pubDate>Thu, 15 Mar 2007 03:14:00 +0000</pubDate><atom:updated>2007-03-14T22:39:11.104-05:00</atom:updated><title>A Secure In-Browser JavaScript Password Generator</title><description>&lt;script src=&quot;http://dierks.org/js/useful.js&quot; type=&quot;text/javascript&quot; language=&quot;javascript&quot;&gt;&lt;/script&gt;

 &lt;style&gt;